Story for

 Session 3: Laying Foundations

 You’ll try out the screenwriter’s technique of ‘breaking a story’ into its constituent parts, questioning the different elements of your story using John’s formula to diagnose which need more attention.
 By the end of this session you should be able to deconstruct any story, spot common story holes, and know what to do to fix them.
 We’ll also look at novel openings, and think about how to best introduce your protagonist to your reader.
-You’ll share your opening pages with the group (up to 2,000 words) and receive tutor feedback as an MS mark-up.
+You’ll share your opening pages with the group (up to 1,000 words) and receive tutor feedback by podcast.
 Live group Q&A with a guest author.

 Session 4: Thinking in Three Acts